chuang76/website-hugo/content/posts/nebula_p4.md

 ![](https://github.com/chuang76/image/blob/master/10-1.PNG?raw=true)

 The source code of the executable flag10 is available.
-The program is going to check the file permission, connect to the port 18211, then read something from the port, and write the data to the buffer.
+The program is going to check the file permission, create a socket, connect to the port 18211, then read something from the file, and write (send) the data to the socket.

 ```
 #include <stdlib.h>